 Position Fees

-Board of Directors Chair \$150,000
+Chair \$150,000

 Member \$82,000

-Audit and Risk Committee Chair \$12,000
+Chair \$12,000

-Remuneration Committee Chair \$8,000
+Chair \$8,000

+Chair Member Chair

 These allocations were approved by shareholder resolution at the 2017 Annual Meeting of Shareholders.
 The Board had sought external advice from The Institute of Directors on the levels of director remuneration.